ChikazeMori/FacialEmotionRecognition/README.md

 All jupyter notebooks are available as ipynb and designed to be run on Google Colab.

-* data_preparation: Clean the dataset
-* MLP_optimisation: Apply a grid search for MLP
-* SVM_optimisation: Apply a grid search for SVM
-* MLP_testing: Test the MLP model
-* SVM_testing: Test the SVM model
+* test_functions: Test EmotionRecognition and EmotionRecognitionVideo functions and displaying the results

 ### Folders

+* CW_Folder_ChikazeMori_200038013: Contains all the files needed for this projeect
-* Code: Contains all of the codes implemented
+* /Code: Contains all of the codes implemented
+* /Models: Stores all the models trained
+* /Video: Contains all the videos produced as outputs

 ### Files

-* MLP_optimised.joblib: The optimised MLP model
-* SVM_optimised.joblib: The optimised SVM model
+* Code/EmotionRecognition.py: Displays 4 random images from the test set with the model’s predictions and the true labels
+* Code/EmotionRecognitionVideo.py: Displays the results of CNN model tested on a video
 * Report: The report for the whole project